-As people are now surviving longer and longer with cancer, many of them come to see their cancer spread to their brain or spine.
+As people are now surviving longer with cancer, many of them come to see their cancer spread to their brain or spine.
 The Duke Center for Brain and Spine Metastasis (DCBSM) brings together a multidisciplinary team of experts who seek new answers for these patients.
 Duke offers some of the most advanced surgeries and treatments, even for patients who may have been told they are out of such options.
-Launched in 2017, the DCBSM is now the fastest-growing clinical program at Duke.
-It is led by neurosurgeon Peter Fecci, MD, PhD, (DCBSM center director); medical oncologist Carey Anders, MD, (DCBSM center co-director); neurosurgeon Rory Goodwin, MD, PhD, (surgical director); radiation oncologist John Kirkpatrick, MD, PhD (radiation director); and Betsy Fricklas, PA-C, MMSc (palliative care director).
+Launched in 2017, the DCBSM is now one of the fastest-growing clinical program at Duke.
+It is led by neurosurgeon Peter Fecci, MD, PhD, (DCBSM center director); medical oncologist Carey Anders, MD, (DCBSM center co-director); neurosurgeon Rory Goodwin, MD, PhD, (spine services director); neurosurgeon Anoop Patel, MD, (surgical director); radiation oncologist John Kirkpatrick, MD, PhD (radiation director); and Betsy Fricklas, PA-C, MMSc (palliative care director).

 A Multidisciplinary Team